 What is omeprazole for dogs?

 If you are familiar with human antacids, you have probably heard of Prilosec®.
-This is the brand name (i.e. trade name) for the antacid drug omeprazole.
+This is the brand name (i.e. trade name) for an antacid with the active ingredient omeprazole.
 While there is a form of omeprazole labeled for use in horses (brand names: GastroGard®, UlcerGard®, etc.), there isn’t one for dogs and cats.
 This means that veterinarians will use the human version of omeprazole in an off-label fashion for dogs.
 Don’t worry though—veterinarians safely use many human drugs off-label on a regular basis.

 Most commonly, veterinarians use omeprazole to treat intestinal and stomach ulcers in dogs.
 They may also prescribe it for patients with acute inflammation of the stomach and those with Helicobacter spp. infections.
 It is useful for those conditions because of its ability to block stomach acid production.

 Omeprazole takes it one step further though.
-Instead of just neutralizing stomach acid like some antacids, omeprazole can suppress acid production altogether.
+Instead of just neutralizing stomach acid like some antacids, omeprazole works by suppressing acid production altogether.
 It comes from a class of drugs called proton pump inhibitors (PPIs).
 These drugs directly affect the parietal cells in the stomach that produce hydrochloric acid (i.e. stomach acid).

 Normally, the parietal cells exchange protons (i.e. hydrogen ions or H+) for potassium ions (K+) through a proton pump.
 An enzyme called hydrogen/potassium ATPase (or H+/K+ ATPase) facilitates this exchange, and the end result is hydrochloric acid production.